OAT 30th Annual Show & Competition

 YOUTH: This division is open to anyone 17 years of age and younger who hasn’t moved up to masters.
 Similar to the Novice Division, competitors will not receive a full critique.

 MASTERS PROGRAM: Points for Master ranking will be gained in the open division: 3 points for a blue, 2 points for a red, 1 point for a white, 1 point for a best of category.
 Members will need 16 points and 4 blue ribbons to attain the Masters Division.
 You will be required to compete in the Masters division from that time forward, IN THAT CATEGORY ONLY.
 A Master or Award of Excellence winner will be required to compete as a Master in Oregon and win 1 blue ribbon before they are awarded a plaque.
-There will be only one Masters plaque awarded per person.
+Any competitor may compete in the Master Division with board approval but will only be awarded a master plaque when the required points are earned.
+Once you enter the Master Divison in a Category, you may no longer enter the Open Division in that Category.

 Categories: